 I GENERAL OVERVIEW

 The Cayman Islands (Cayman) are home to a well-established and ever-growing domicile for private equity funds.
 This can be seen in the statistics issued by the Cayman Islands Registrar of Partnerships.
 While a Cayman private equity fund can be established as a company, or indeed a trust, the overwhelming majority of Cayman private equity funds are set up as partnerships to mirror the preferred domestic vehicle of choice, in particular, by US managers and sponsors.
-Specifically, for reasons that are set out later, private equity funds are typically established as exempted limited partnerships (ELPs) in Cayman.2 At the end of 2016, there was a total of 19,937 ELPs registered in Cayman.
-This is triple the 2006 number of 6,468.
+Specifically, for reasons that are set out later, private equity funds are typically established as exempted limited partnerships (ELPs) in Cayman.2 At the end of 2017, there was a total of 22,346 ELPs registered in Cayman.
+This is more than triple the 2006 number of 6,468.
 The years since the 2008 financial crisis have seen impressive numbers of annual partnership registrations.
-In 2016 the figure stood at 3,356 compared with 3,377 in 2015, 2,893 in 2014, 2,368 in 2013, 2,037 in 2012, 1,897 in 2011 and 1,543 in 2010.
+In 2017 the figure stood at 3,872 compared with 3,356 in 2016, 3,377 in 2015, 2,893 in 2014, 2,368 in 2013, 2,037 in 2012, 1,897 in 2011 and 1,543 in 2010.

 The reason Cayman has such a well-developed market for private equity funds is a result of its ability to complement onshore fund structures, specifically Delaware partnerships.
 While founded on Cayman common law principles, which in turn are derived from English law, the Cayman Islands Exempted Limited Partnership Law (first enacted in 1991) was drafted to provide symmetry with the corresponding Delaware statute.
 It has subsequently been amended, but always with a view to dovetailing with the US market.
 This policy was, and is, simple in design: it was intended, within the confines of Cayman law, to enable a manager’s offshore fund to operate and be governed consistently with its domestic offering.
 Add to this the fact that while English law is technically not binding on a Cayman court, it is persuasive to it; the Cayman legal environment is at once both familiar and robust.
 Following a detailed consultation, the law received a comprehensive review and overhaul in 2014 resulting in a new statute, the Exempted Limited Partnership Law 2014 (the ELP Law).
 The ELP Law did not make fundamental alterations to the nature, formation or operation of ELPs, but was intended to promote freedom of contract and simplify transactions undertaken by ELPs.